MicrosoftDocs/ai-builder/ai-builder-docs/dual-mode-licensing.md

 Starting November 1, 2025, AI Builder features in Power Automate and Power Apps context will also be licensed based on Copilot Credits.
 Existing customers with paid or seeded AI Builder credits can continue using their AI Builder credits.
 When AI Builder credits are in overage or not present, the licensing system checks Copilot Credits availability, and allows the feature to run, if any.

 New customers aren't able to purchase paid AI Builder Capacity Add-on, and no longer receive seeded AI Builder credits in Power Automate premium licenses.
 They need Copilot Credits to access and run AI Builder features in Power Automate and Power Apps context.
-Existing customers will keep AI Builder capacity linked to their Add-on licenses, as long as they are active.
-Existing customers will keep their amount of seeded AI Builder credits for 1 year (this amount is based on a snapshot taken on 10/31).
-Seeded credits will be totally removed on 11/1/2026.
+Existing customers keep AI Builder capacity linked to their Add-on licenses, as long as they're active.
+Existing customers keep their number of seeded AI Builder credits for 1 year (this number is based on a snapshot taken on October 31).
+Seeded credits will be removed on November 1, 2026.

 The change comes along with many simplifications: